PT Adaro Indonesia (AI)

 PT Mustika Indah Permai (MIP)

-AE has a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatera that contains medium energy and ultra-low pollutant sub-bituminous coal suited for power generation.
-Based on the JORC compliance report of 2017, MIP has total estimated coal resources of 287.5 Mt and coal reserves of 254.0 Mt of a 4,292 kcal/kg (gar) coal.
+Through MIP, the Adaro Group has established its foothold in South Sumatra since 2011.
+The Group holds a 75% equity interest in MIP, which holds a mining license (IUP) for a 2,000 hectare coal concession in the Lahat district of South Sumatra that contains medium energy and ultra-low pollutant subbituminous coal suited for power generation.
+MIP’s commercial production began in 2019 and it has developed market presence in both domestic and export market.

 PT Bukit Enim Energi (BEE)

 BEE is AEI’s second mining asset in South Sumatra.
 AEI holds a 61.04% equity interest in BEE which owns an IUP that covers an area of approximately 11,130 hectares that contains the coal-bearing Muara Enim formation about 150 kilometers southwest of the provincial capital of Palembang and 50 kilometers east of the MIP concession.

 AEI owns 10.22% stake in PT Bhakti Energi Persada (BEP).
 BEP owns seven subsidiaries which each own mining license (IUP) that in total cover around 34,000 hectares greenfield mining areas in Muara Wahau district, Kutai Timur, East Kalimantan.
 Based on JORC the resources of the concession are estimated to be 3.3 Bt, making it one of the largest undeveloped deposits of low CV, low- pollutant thermal coal in the province.
 BEP’s resources are shallow and amenable to surface mining at extremely low stripping ratios.

 In 2021, BEP continued the evaluation of its development options, environmental impact assessment, social and community programs, engineering and geological studies, and preparation for mine readiness.